Matrix calculation with NumPy

 <class 'numpy.ndarray'>

-With the array() method, ndarrays can be created by inputting Python lists (as in the previous example) or tuples.
+With the array() method, you can create ndarrays by passing in Python lists (like in the previous example) or tuples.

 arr = np.array((1, 2, 3, 4, 5))